Echocardiography and Structural Heart Symposium, 43rd Annual

 Who Should Attend

-This year's symposium extends a special invitation to cardiologists, cardiac surgeons, critical care physicians, ED physicians, sonographers, sonography students, anesthesiologists and medical professionals deeply invested in echocardiography and the latest advancements in structural heart disease diagnosis and treatment.
+This year’s symposium extends a special invitation to sonographers, sonography students, anesthesiologists, cardiologists, cardiac surgeons, ED physicians, critical care physicians and other medical professionals deeply invested in echocardiography and the latest advancements in structural heart disease diagnosis and treatment.

 Learning Objectives